-Opening the bonnet R
+■ Opening the bonnet R

 - 1. Open the engine hood.

-- 2. Pull the lock lever back and open the bonnet R.
+- 2. Pull the lock lever to this side and open the bonnet R.

-- 3. Hold the bonnet R with the stopper.
+- 3. Fix the bonnet R with the stopper.

-Closing the bonnet R
+■ Closing the bonnet R

-- 1. Disengage the stopper rod from the bonnet R and put it back in the unlock position. - 2.
-Close the bonnet R and lock it with the lock lever. - 3.
+- 1. Remove the stopper from the bonnet R to reinstall it in its original position. - 2.
+Close the bonnet R and fix it with the lock lever. - 3.
 Close the engine hood.

-2.7 Storage compartment for the operation & maintenance manual
+Storage compartment for the operation & maintenance manual